Palak-Kaushik/Brain_Spine_Neural_Network/documentation.md

 Advantages of the Brain Spine Neural Network:

-- Speed-Accuracy Tradeoff: The small, fast network can be used for applications where speed is more critical than precision (e.g., real-time decision-making).
+- **Speed-Accuracy Tradeoff**: The small, fast network can be used for applications where speed is more critical than precision (e.g., real-time decision-making).
 The large, accurate network can be used for tasks requiring higher precision at the cost of increased computation time.

-- Efficiency: By leveraging the small network, the system can handle tasks requiring lower precision with reduced energy consumption and computational cost.
+- **Efficiency**: By leveraging the small network, the system can handle tasks requiring lower precision with reduced energy consumption and computational cost.
 The larger network is reserved for cases where higher accuracy is needed, optimizing resource utilization.

-- Parallel processing: The spine and Brain networks can be optimised to execute parallely.
+- **Parallel processing**: The spine and Brain networks can be optimised to execute parallely.

 The Brain Spine Neural Network is highly suitable for time-sensitive applications, such as:
 - **Autonomous Vehicles:** The spine network can detect the presence of an object quickly, while the brain network performs detailed classification and analysis of the object.